 Online Booking is now available at Poise Health.
-Due to Covid-19 the Online Booking System has been suspended.
+PLEASE NOTE due to a change in the way of working during the Pandemic, the Online Booking System has been suspended.
 Please contact me at email@example.com with preferred dates and times and I will get back to you with options.
 I look forward to seeing you soon.

 Click here to choose your appointment time.